 How do you like them apples?
-China’s dominance forces Canada’s apple growers to experiment with new varieties
+China’s dominance forces Canada’s apple growers to experiment with new varieties18 January 2018

 China dominates the apple juice export market.
 Unable to compete, Canada’s apple growers have been forced to adapt to changing circumstances.